Lamphun province: Wildlife sanctuaries

+Location protected areas

 History

 Under its old name of Haripunchai, Lamphun was the northernmost city of the Mon kingdom of the Dvaravati period, and also the last to fall to the Thai.
 In the late-12th century it came under siege from the Khmer, but did not fall.
 However, in 1281 King Mengrai of Lan Na finally seized the city, and made it part of his kingdom.
 After Burmese expansion in the 16th century, Lamphun was under Burmese rule for two centuries.
 In the 18th century, with the rise of Thonburi and Bangkok against Burmese rule, local leaders from Lampang agreed to be their allies.
 Lamphun was finally freed from the Burmese and ruled by relatives of Lampang's leader, gaining vassal status from Bangkok.
-Eventually, after the administrative reform of Bangkok government in the late-19th century, Lamphun became part, as a province, of Siam.
+Eventually, after the administrative reform of Bangkok government in the late-19th century, Lamphun became, as a province, a part of Siam.

 Symbols

 The provincial seal shows the temple Wat Phra That Haripunchai, which was already the main temple of the city Lamphun during Mon times.
 The gold-covered chedi is said to contain a relic of Buddha.

 The provincial flower is the Flame of the Forest (Butea monosperma), and the provincial tree is the Rain Tree (Samanea saman).
+The provincial aquatic life is the chubby frog (Glyphoglossus molossus).